 She adds: “We cause harm, however, by recommending one-size fits-all institutional prescriptions based on overly simplified models of resources to solve problems of overharvesting” (Ostrom, 2008, page 28).

-Rules around private property, and enforcement of those rights can be challenging.
+Rules around private property, and enforcement of those rights, can be challenging.
 Public ownership can sometimes work but it can also fail to protect shared resources.
-The effectiveness of communal ownership varies widely; not least depending on how robust the local communal institutions are.
+The effectiveness of communal ownership varies widely.
+This is because it depends not least upon how robust the local communal institutions are.

 Read: Ostrom, Elinor.
 “Institutions and the Environment.”
-Economic affairs 28.3 (2008): 24-31.
+Economic Affairs, 28.3 (2008): 24-31.